Phantom 4k FAQ

 PL, EF mount or F-mount for manual lens only.

-Yes it can if required.
-The camera’s lightning-fast 10 gbps ethernet connection to a PC or MacBook (approx 600MB/sec) allows Séance software to offload 72GB of internally cached media in just over two minutes to our lightning fast SSD drives.
+The camera’s lightning-fast 10 gbps ethernet connection to a PC or MacBook (approx 300-600MB/sec) allows our software to offload 72GB of internally cached media in just under 3-4 minutes to our lightning fast SSD drives.
 Alternatively if connecting to a PC or MacBook is not practical we can provide you with CFast v2 cards to have footage offload internally from the RAM, though this is a slower data transfer.

 Yes insurance is included in the quoted rate.
 However in the case of an insurance claim arising from loss, damage or theft of the kit, the production will be invoiced an insurance excess of $1,400.